auth0/docs/articles/quickstart/spa/angular/interactive.md

 ## Show user profile information {{{ data-action=code data-code="user-profile.ts" }}}

-Now that your users can log in and log out, you will likely want to be able to retrieve the [profile information](https://auth0.com/docs/users/concepts/overview-user-profile) associated with authenticated users.
+Now that your users can log in and log out, you will likely want to be able to retrieve the [profile information](/docs/users/concepts/overview-user-profile) associated with authenticated users.
+For example, you may want to be able to personalize the user interface by displaying a logged-in user’s name or profile picture.

-The Auth0 Angular SDK helps you retrieve that [profile information](/users/concepts/overview-user-profile), such as their name or profile picture, through the `user$` observable exposed by the `AuthService` service.

-The `user$` observable contains sensitive information and artifacts related to the user's identity.
-As such, its availability depends on the user's authentication status.
-Fortunately, the `user$` observable is configured so that it only starts to emit values once the `isAuthenticated$` observable is true, so there is no need to manually check the authentication state before accessing the user profile data.
+The Auth0 Angular SDK provides user information through the `user$` observable exposed by the `AuthService` class.
+Because the `user$` observable contains sensitive information and artifacts related to the user's identity, its availability depends on the user's authentication status.
+Fortunately, the `user$` observable is configured to only emit values once the `isAuthenticated$` observable is true, so there is no need to manually check the authentication state before accessing the user profile data.

+The SDK also exposes an `isAuthenticated$` observable on the `AuthService` class that allows you to check whether a user is authenticated or not, which you can use to determine whether to show or hide UI elements, for example.

+Review the `UserProfileComponent` code in the interactive panel to see examples of how to use these functions.

 ::::checkpoint

 :::checkpoint-default

-Add the `UserProfileComponent` to your application and verify that it displays the user's `name` and `email` after being logged in.
+You should now be able to view user profile information.

+Run your application, and verify that:

+- user information displays correctly after you have logged in.
+- user information does not display after you have logged out.

 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

+- make sure you are logged in
-* you are trying to access an existing property such as `user.name`
+- make sure you are trying to access an existing property such as `user.name`
-* you added the `UserProfileComponent` component to the correct module's declarations
+- make sure you added the `UserProfileComponent` component to the correct module's declarations
-* you are logged in

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).

 :::

 ::::

 :::note
 For a deep dive into implementing user authentication in Angular, visit the [Complete Guide to Angular User Authentication with Auth0](https://auth0.com/blog/complete-guide-to-angular-user-authentication/).
-This guide provides you with additional details, such as creating a signup button.
+This guide provides information for additional tasks, like creating a signup button.
 :::